 The infrastructure for ExpressVPN is truly impressive.
 They claim to have over 2,000 servers located in 94 countries and 148 cities.
 The number of available countries is far greater than most other providers; this is great if you plan to travel, as there will almost always be a server nearby to connect to.

 ExpressVPN covers North America and Europe very well, like most other providers.
-What sets it apart is the large number of locations in South America and Asia.
+What sets it apart is a large number of locations in South America and Asia.

 All this comes at a cost though, ExpressVPN is one of the most expensive VPN services.
 Their price per month is $12.95, and if purchased a year at a time it comes out to $8.32.
 This is a couple of dollars more than the average price and much more than some providers who may offer a 3-year plan for the maximum discount.

 When it comes time to pay, they accept a laundry list of payment options.
-They accept the normal PayPal and Credit Cards, or for maximum privacy they also accept Bitcoin.
+They take the standard PayPal and Credit Cards, or for maximum privacy they also accept Bitcoin.
 If you are not located in the United States, they also accept Alipay, UnionPay, and Yandex Money among others.
 This is great because those may be available in restrictive countries where you’ll most need a VPN.

 What was most impressive was how little the server ping times were unaffected by ExpressVPN.
 In some cases, the ping time was even lessened by the connection!
 This shows that when you use ExpressVPN, you are getting the best possible performance.